uwescience/graphical-intro-to-git/content/backups/_index.md

 # Introduction

-Your repository doesn't have to _just_ live on your computer -- it's possible to back it up to the cloud (or another computer, or multiple locations on your current computer) and keep the timelines consistent across all of them.
+In this tutorial, we'll learn how to back up the repo we made in the [solo workflow tutorial](../solo) to the cloud.
+This backup will _include_ the file change histories.
+Because that backup lives in the cloud, you can technically download it to multiple computers (or multiple locations on your current computer).
+We'll also learn how to keep the timelines consistent across all of those copies, in case we add content to one of them.

 # Making a GitHub account